Majors and minor:

-My biggest challenge while abroad was time management in regards to all aspects of the experience including traveling, academics, friends and my host family.
-There were so many opportunities and activities to enjoy, the most difficult thing for me was choosing what I wanted to involve myself in and how much time to allocate to each area.
+My biggest challenge was time management regarding all aspects of the experience, including travel, academics, friends, and my host family.
+There were so many opportunities and activities to enjoy, the most difficult thing for me was choosing what i wanted to involve myself in and how much time to allocate.
 There was never a dull moment.

 What accomplishment are you most proud of during your time abroad?

-I am most proud of how much Spanish I learned while living in Spain.
-One of my goals for my time abroad was language acquisition.
-I definitely was able to tell a huge difference in my speaking and language comprehension at the end of the semester.
-Even halfway through the semester when my family visited me during spring break, I realized I had been improving as they do not know any Spanish which caused me to have to do a lot of translating.
+I'm most proud of how much Spanish I learned.
+One of my goals was language acquisition.
+I was definitely able to tell a huge difference in my speaking and language comprehension at the end of the semester.
+Even halfway through the semester when my family visited me, I realized I had been improving, as they don't know any Spanish, which caused me to do a lot of translating.

 If you had the chance to study abroad again, what would you do differently?

 If I had the chance to study abroad again, I would spend more time with local students.
-There were around 70 American students in the USAC Bilbao, Spain program which made it difficult spend a significant amount of time with locals outside of my host family.
+There were around 70 American students in the USAC program, which made it difficult spend a significant amount of time with locals outside of my host family.
 I really enjoyed spending time with the locals I did meet however and learned a lot from them.